1 – 6 people

 Your guide and a snowcat or snowmobile will help you access the best terrain so you can ski all the perfect powder you want.

 The terrain at Hurley Mountain Lodge is incredibly awesome.
 Shredders who frequent the slopes rank it amongst the best in the world.
 Catering for all levels of intermediate, advanced, and expert skiers and snowboarders, the tenure covers 15,000 acres of epic alpine and tree skiing terrain for the best time whatever the conditions.
 Base elevation is at 1500 meters and our alpine reaches to 2550 meters.

 Now what about that lodge?

-The Hurley Mountain Lodge is a modular building that can accommodate up to 14 guests and staff.
-The lodge is 1430 meters above sea level in the Hope Creek Valley, just at the bottom of the Black Forest zone which features some of the best tree skiing around.
+The Hurley Mountain Lodge can accommodate up to 14 guests and staff.
+The lodge is 1430 meters above sea level in the Hope Creek Valley, just at the bottom of the Black Forest zone, which features some of the best tree skiing around.

-Guests can enjoy apres ski fun and a home-cooked dinner, before retiring to your comfy bed.
+Guests can enjoy apres ski fun and a home-cooked dinner, before retiring to their comfy beds.
 The rooms are double occupancy, with two beds in each room.
 Linen, pillows, and towels are included.
 There are both men’s and women’s washrooms and showers, a full kitchen, and dining and lounge areas.

 The internet is available, but, come on, enjoy the solitude and snow!